-Service Fees £ Threats identified Safeguards Audit related other bodies admitted to the pension fund (£875 for each set of auc procedures - £12,250 (£875 for each set of audit procedures - 14 Self-Interest (because this is a recurring fee) The fee for this work is recurring but not significant compared to the audit of the financial statements of £46,249 and in particular relative to Grant Thornton UK LLP's turnover overall.
+Service Fees £ Threats identified Safeguards Audit related IAS19 procedures for other bodies admitted to the pension fund £12,250 (£875 per letter - 14 expected) Self-Interest (because this is a recurring fee) The fee for this work is recurring but not significant compared to the audit of the financial statements of $£46,249$ and in particular relative to Grant Thornton UK LLP's turnover overall.
 The fee is fixed based on the number of admitted bodies.
-Further, the work is on audit related services and integrated with the testing undertaken as part of the audit. received) received) T f Self-review These factors all mitigate the perceived self-interest threat to an acceptable level.
+Further, the work is on audit related services and integrated with the testing undertaken as part of the audit.
+Self-review These factors all mitigate the perceived self-interest threat to an acceptable level.
 The Fund has accrued for a fee of £12,250 for IAS 19 work.
 The amount to be recharged is to be confirmed but we are satisfied that the amount disclosed in the accounts would only differ from that which would be recharged by an insignificant amount \cdot .
 Management We have not prepared the financial information on which our assurances will be used by the requesting auditor.
 Any decisions whether to change controls over, or edits required to, financial information arising from our findings will be a matter for informed management We may make recommendations to the Pension Fund in respect of control weaknesses, in the same way as we would in an audit of financial statements.
 Informed management understand the operation of systems and can challenge our recommendations as appropriate.
 Non-audit Related None